-	Team up with someone that interests your crowd or serves similar interests.
-Shoe companies and fitness apps, for example.
-Hotels and on-demand driving services.
+Team up with someone that appeals to your crowd or serves similar interests like: shoe companies and fitness apps, hotels and on-demand driving services.
 You can offer discounts to one another's customers bases, or even just agree to promote each other's services to customers.

 A great example of this was the teaming up of Lyft and Old Navy during the holidays to help their customers.

 There's a reason people give you their money, right?
 In some way, your product or service solves a problem for them.
 You're a knight in shining armor.

 Membership organizations learned long ago that it can be hard to communicate ROI.
 Telling member stories is an effective way to prove your value by showing it at work in the real world.
 You may want to share the story of a very successful members by creating case studies to prove with real data how you were able to help them solve a problem.